 And for more mixologist tips and tricks, check out this blog post.

-Refrigerate the cider / liquor mixture for up to 3 days without the club.
+Refrigerate the cider / liquor mixture for up to 3 days without the club soda.
 You will need to re-shake the cocktail prior to drinking to ensure that it’s mixed up.
+The cinnamon sticks and star of anise will give the cocktail a really lovely infused flavor throughout.

 Adding the club soda just before enjoying will ensure you still get some of the bubbles in your finished product.